 As knowledge-based economies, France and Germany attach particular importance to the areas of education, research and innovation.
 Innovation is the mainspring of prosperity and quality of life.

-Germany’s Recognition Act entitles foreign skilled professionals to a review of their vocational qualifications for equivalence with the corresponding German professions.
+Germany’s Recognition Act entitles foreign skilled professionals to a review of their professional and vocational qualifications for equivalence with the corresponding German professions.
 Experience has shown that the Recognition Act is a success.

 Germany’s dual system of vocational education and training is highly recognized worldwide due to its combination of theory in the classroom and training in a real-life work environment.